-Non-medical transportation services for minors is not a covered service as these are services that a LRI would ordinarily provide for household members of the same age who do not have a disability or chronic illness.
+Non-medical transportation services for minors is not a covered service. as these are services that a LRI would ordinarily provide for household members of the same age who do not have a disability or chronic illness.

-Transportation is reimbursed in three (3) different ways to the driver: by the mile; by the trip; or at an hourly rate.
-It may also be paid through the purchase of a bus pass or local taxi.
-Payments are made to the SDCB member's individual transportation employee or vendor or to a public or private transportation service vendor.
+Non-medical Ttransportation may beis reimbursed: in three (3) different ways

+- 1. Tto the driver: by the mile; and/or.; by the trip; or at an hourly rate.

+It may also be paid - 2.
+Through the purchase of a bus pass or local taxi.

+Payments are made to the SDCB-member's individual transportation employee or vendor or to a public or private transportation service vendor.
 Payments cannot be made to the SDCB member.
 Whenever possible, natural supports should provide this service without charge.
+For members who enter the SDCB program on or after January 1, 2019, SDCB non-medical transportation is limited to a total maximum of \$1,000 annually.
+For members with a partial year budget period, this limit will be prorated.

-The service will be provided as specified in the SDCB member's SDCB care plan.
-SDCB transportation services cannot be used instead of, or to replace, transportation services available under the Medicaid state plan.
+The service will be provided as specified in the SDCB-member's SDCB care plan.
+SDCB non-medical transportation services cannot be used instead of, or to replace, medical transportation services available under the Medicaid state plan.

-Payment of transportation services cannot be made to legally responsible individuals (parent/guardian, or spouse) who would ordinarily provide transportation for household members of the same age who do not have a disability or chronic illness.
 Payment is allowable for transportation to and from specific locations/sites that provide specific services that are approved in the member's care plan goals.

 - c.
 Transportation Qualifications Individual Provider - i.
 Be at least 18 years of age; - ii.
 Possess a valid New Mexico driver's license; - iii.
 Be free of physical or mental impairment that would adversely affect driving performance; - iv.
 No driving while intoxicated (DWI) convictions within the previous two (2) years; - v.
 No chargeable (at fault) accidents within the previous two (2) years; - vi.
 Have current CPR/First Aid certification; - vii.
 Complete training on critical incident, abuse, neglect, and exploitation reporting; and - viii.
 Possess and maintain current insurance policy and registration. - d.
 Transportation Qualifications Provider Agency - i.
 Current business license: - ii.
-Valid tax identification number; - iii.
+Valid tax identification number;

+- iii.
 Have a current basic First Aid kit in the vehicle; - iv.
 Each vehicle will contain a current insurance policy and registration; and - v.
 Ensure drivers meet individual qualifications: - 1.
 Be at least 18 years of age; - 2.
 Possess a valid New Mexico driver's license; - 3.
 Be free of physical or mental impairment that would adversely affect driving performance - 4.
 No driving while intoxicated (DWI) convictions within the previous two (2) years; - 5.
 No chargeable (at fault) accidents within the previous two (2) years; - 6.
 Have current CPR/First Aid certification; - 7.
 Complete training on critical incident, abuse, neglect, and exploitation reporting; - 8.
 Trained on New Mexico Department of Health Improvement (DHI) Critical Incident Reporting and Procedures; and - 9.
 Possess current insurance policy and registration.